mikeakohn/tms1000_fpga/README.md

 Registers
 =========

-TMS1000 and TMS1100 have the folloing registers:
+TMS1000 and TMS1100 have the following registers:

     A: 4 bit
     Y: 4 bit